Andrew Tokely's Gardening Tips for June!

 Now June has arrived, it is all systems go in the garden, this month we will be busy keeping on top of the planting and early harvests.

 Back to the Blog

 2. Around the second week of June, I make my last sowing of Runner Beans.
-For this later sowing I choose a white flowered variety like White Lady.
+For this later sowing I choose a white flowered variety like White Lady or Moonlight.
 White flowered varieties are more heat tolerant and will produce you a bumper harvest, which will often continue well into October depending on the weather.

 3. Perennial borders come to life this month as the Delphiniums, Foxgloves and Lupins begin to flower.
-As these plants have tall flower spikes that can easily snap in the wind it is important that these stems are well supported with canes.
+As these plants have tall flower spikes that can easily snap in the wind, it is important that these stems are well supported with canes or wire.
 This will prevent them from getting damaged by any strong winds or heavy rain showers, which can often occur at this time of year and can quickly spoil your display.

 4. Once late spring flowering shrubs have finished flowering, they'll need pruning.
 These shrubs flower each year on new shoots produced the previous year, so it is important to prune them back once they have finished flowering.
 All these shrubs respond well to hard pruning so don’t be afraid to give them a good haircut, provided you are not cutting back into very old wood.